Azure-Samples/smartbulkcopy/README.md

 - [Database Migration Assistant](https://docs.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-2017)
 - [mssql-scripter](https://github.com/microsoft/mssql-scripter)

-### How can I make sure I moving data as fast as possibile?
+### How can I be sure I'm moving data as fast as possible?

 Remember that Azure SQL cannot go faster that ~100 MB/sec due to log rate governance.
 The best practices to quickly load data into a table can be found here: